 If your going to get teased, mocked, and judged in one area of your life this is the area where you want it to be.

-And in all honesty, it doesn’t matter what the heck you do.
-From changing your nutrition habits, to quitting your stable job in favor of becoming a nomad, to putting butter in your coffee.
+It doesn’t matter what the heck you do.
+From changing your nutrition habits to quitting your stable job in favor of becoming a nomad, to reading books about how to improve your relationships.
 Someone is going to judge you, mock you, tease you, and try to get you to abandon ship.

 But here’s the thing.